 The scope of industrial relations can be briefly classified into the following four dimensions:

-- Employer-Employee Relations: The relationship that pertains between the employer or the owner and the employees of a particular company is known as the employer-employee relationship.
+The relationship that pertains between the business owner and the employees of a particular company is known as the employer-employee relationship.
 To maintain sound relations, the employer must treat the employees fairly and should value their efforts.

 Also adopting the various human resource strategies like employee relations program, performance-based promotions and even making the productive employees the stakeholders of the company.

-- Group Relations: The interactions and communication between the workers belonging to different work groups are studied under group relations.
+The interactions and communication between the workers belonging to different workgroups are studied under group relations.

 Objectives of Industrial Relations